mullvad/mullvadvpn-app/docs/relay-selector.md

 # Glossary

 - Relay - a server that provides one or multiple tunnel and bridge endpoints, and has a weight associated with it
-- Endpoint - a combination of a socket address and the tunnel service listening on said socket address.
+- Endpoint - a combination of a socket address and the transport protocol
 - Transport protocol - TCP or UDP
 - Tunnel protocol - WireGuard or OpenVPN

 # Relay selector

 The relay selector's main purpose is to filter Mullvad servers that can be used as tunnel endpoints or bridge endpoints.
 Relays can be filtered by their _location_ (country, city, hostname or IP address) and by the protocols and ports they support (transport protocol, tunnel protocol, port).